Man charged with murder in fatal December shooting in East Garfield Park

 A man is accused of fatally shooting another man last December in East Garfield Park.

-Rayvon Lofton, 19, is charged with murder in the Dec.
+Rayvon Lofton, 19, is the second man charged with murder in the Dec.
 22 slaying of 20-year-old Jim Courtney-Clarks, Chicago police said.

 Courtney-Clarks was in the 700 block of North Ridgeway Avenue about 12:45 p.m. that day when he was shot in the chest, police said.
 He died at Stroger Hospital.